marinasundstrom/CheckedExceptions/docs/exception-handling.md

 **Propagating the Exception**

-Alternatively, you can declare that the method propagates the exception using `ThrowsAttribute`.
+Alternatively, declare that the method propagates the exception using `ThrowsAttribute`.
 This approach should be used judiciously, as it shifts the responsibility of handling the exception to the caller.

 ```csharp
 [Throws(typeof(InvalidOperationException))]